zriyansh/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 Companies like Uber have found that in production environment, more than <a href = "https://www.uber.com/en-IN/blog/logging/" rel="noopener noreferrer nofollow" target="_blank" >80% queries</a>  are aggregation queries, such as terms, histogram and percentile aggregations.

 Hence, we think that fast aggregation queries will greatly improve the user querying experience in SigNoz compared to ELK stack.

-For other type of queries, like `Get logs based on filters`, though Elastic has numerically beter performance, it won't matter from a user experience perspective as  users can hardly detect the difference between `0.2s` response time vs `0.014s`.

 In all of our above test queries, Loki was not able to return results.
 This is consistent with some of the open issues in Loki community around performance with high cardinality data.